Showing posts with label USA. Show all posts

 Acausal Intrusion is a death metal collective made up of musicians Nythroth (Feral Lord, Slog, etc.) and Cave Ritual (Irradiated Marrow, Ar'lyxkq'wr, etc.), and “Panpsychism” is their third full-length album since their formation in 2020.

-Stylistically, this is experimental death metal with a kind of “freeform" approach reminiscent of bands like Ulcerate, Gorguts and even Morbid Angel.
-You never really know where the music is going to go next, as each song consists of intricate time-changes and complex rhythms, but at the same time there is also a lot of atmosphere.
+Stylistically, this is experimental death metal with a kind of “freeform" approach reminiscent of bands like Ulcerate and Gorguts.
+You never really know where the music is going to go next, as each song consists of intricate time-changes and complex rhythms, but at the same time there is a lot of atmosphere in the music.
+Acausal Intrusion is not on the same level as the aforementioned bands in terms of technical prowess, but the music is technical nonetheless, paired with heavy layers of dissonance encompassing the songs.

-Technical death metal gets a bad rap for being overproduced and lacking any sort of feeling, although that is certainly not the case with Acausal Intrusion; on the contrary, the production has a gritty and natural feel while still complementing the music with an audible mix.
-Think 90s tech-death like Atheist and Cryptopsy; those bands had all the technical chops without sounding like a mindless wankfest, and that’s exactly what Acausal Intrusion achieves with this release.
+Technical death metal has a bad reputation for being overproduced and lacking any sort of depth, and while that is true for the most part, that is certainly not the case here; on the contrary, the production on this album manages to sound organic and gritty, while still complementing the music with an audible mix.

 6 Feb 2024